HuoThomas/TakeHomeProjectTH/Readme.md

 ## Requirements

-This project relies on [Docker](https://www.docker.com/)which allows for cross platform development using containers.
+This project relies on [Docker](https://www.docker.com/) which allows for cross platform development using containers.
 In order to complete this assignment, please install Docker for your respective OS [here](https://docs.docker.com/get-docker/).
 You'll also need node.js & npm installed.

 ## Get up and running